lale5102/Ledbetter_CSCI2270_FinalProject/README.md

 ## How to Run

-The user will download the zip file into their preferred folder.
-After unzipping the file, the user should exhibit five files in their folder:
+The user can clone repo using "git clone https://github.com/lale5102/Ledbetter_CSCI2270_FinalProject.git" and will receive 5 files.

   1) README.md